Helsinki-NLP/OpusFilter/README.md

 * `tgt_input`: input file for target language
 * `src_output`: output file for source language
 * `tgt_output`: output file for target language
-* `seed`: seed for the random generator; set to ensure that two runs select the same lines (default null)
+* `seed`: seed for the random generator; set to ensure that two runs select the same lines (default none)
 * `size`: number of lines to select to the subset
 * `shuffle_target`: take different random lines from the target language; can be used to produce noisy examples for training a corpus filtering model (default false)